Music of China: Guangxi

 Zhuang folk songs and Han Chinese music are a similar style, and are mostly in the pentatonic scale.
 The lyrics have an obvious antithesis format.
 They frequently contain symbols and metaphors, and common themes include life experiences as well as allusions to classical Chinese stories.

 The Jing or Gin people (ethnic Vietnamese) are one of the smallest populations of ethnic and the only coastal fishery ethnic minority of China.
 They are known for their instrument called duxianqin (lit. "single string zither"), a string instrument with only one string, said to date back to the 8th century.

 Hong Kong

 The music of Hong Kong notably includes the Cantonese Chinese pop music known as cantopop.

 Hua'er

 Hua'er is a form of traditional a cappella singing that is popular in the mountainous northwestern Chinese provinces such as Gansu, Ningxia, and Qinghai.

 Inner Mongolia

 Mongolian folk songs have a "long tune" and a "short tune".
 The Mongolians have a variety of stringed instruments such as morin khuur or horsehead fiddle.
 It is named because of its headstock carving of a horse used as decoration on the pillar.

 Kuaiban

-Kuaiban (快板) is a type of rhythmic talking and singing which is often performed with percussive instruments such as a clapper called paiban.
+Kuaiban is a type of rhythmic talking and singing which is often performed with percussive instruments such as a clapper called paiban.
 The center of the kuaiban tradition is Shandong province.
 Kuaiban bears some resemblance to rap and other forms of rhythmic music found in other cultures.